canjs/can-observable-array/doc/static-of.md

 @property can-observable-array/array.static.of of
 @parent can-observable-array/static

-@description Static method to create an ObservableArray.
+@description Static method to create an extended `ObservableArray` where each item is a specific type.

 @signature `ObservableArray.of(<TYPE>)`

-  Returns an `ObservableArray` constructor which can be used to define the [can-observable-object#Typedproperties Typed properties].
+  Returns an `ObservableArray` constructor with it's static items property set to the `Type` argument.
+This can be used to define the [can-observable-object#Typedproperties Typed properties].

   ```html
   <my-app></my-app>